Samanyu-Madhavarao/Q4-Project-Cookie-Clicker/README.md

 - **Galaxy Milk** - All achivements unlocked

 ## The Stats Page
 The stats page is opened via a button on the upper right hand side above buildings.
-Upon clicking, various information like the pricing of buildings, total buildings owned, max cookies and achivements are all located on this window.
+Upon clicking, various information like the pricing of buildings, total buildings owned, max cookies and achivements are all shown.

 When opened looks like this: